lanl/LaGriT/docs/pages/docs/commands/RADAPT.md

 <b>radapt</b> / [<b>position</b>] / <b>esug</b> or <b>mega</b>/  [ifirst,ilast,istride] /  [<b>user</b>]
 </pre>

-## SYNTAX for fadpt adaption function
+## SYNTAX for the adaption function

 <pre>
-subroutine fadpt(xvec,yvec,zvec, imtvec, nvec, time, fvec) xvec, yvec, zvec - Vectors of x, y, and z coordinates of the points where the function is to be evaluated. imtvec - Vector of imt values for the case where function value depends on material type as well as position (ie. functions with discontinuities). nvec - Vector length (= number of places where function is to be evaluated). time - Time (scalar), for time-dependent functions. fvec - Vector of adaption function values.
+subroutine <b>fadpt</b>(xvec,yvec,zvec, imtvec, nvec, time, fvec)
 </pre>
+xvec, yvec, zvec - Vectors of x, y, and z coordinates of the points where the function is to be evaluated. imtvec - Vector of imt values for the case where function value depends on material type as well as position (ie. functions with discontinuities). nvec - Vector length (= number of places where function is to be evaluated). time - Time (scalar), for time-dependent functions. fvec - Vector of adaption function values.

 ## DESCRIPTION